-Welcome to the NACG Nordic Consent Framework.
+Welcome to the NACG Nordic Consent Framework, developed 2020.

 Included in this framework you will find the following documents to aid in the delivery of informed consent in combination with a healthcare provider to patients in the clinical context for genetic testing; to be used with a non-vulnerable, adult population.

 Guidance document to the below documents

 Genetic testing consent form